Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 the closed-loop response becomes slower as $$t_d$$ increases.
-This behavior is likely due to the fact that the discretisation becomes increasingly unsta- ble as td increases, thereby causing the discretized control to be overdamped compared to the continuous- time solution.
-The solver on the other hand, assuming a fixed parameter x, converges faster for an increasing $$t_d$$.
+This behavior is likely due to the fact that the discretisation becomes increasingly unsta- ble as $$t_d$$ increases, thereby causing the discretized control to be overdamped compared to the continuous- time solution.

+The solver on the other hand, assuming a fixed parameter $$x$$, converges faster for an increasing $$t_d$$.
 This can be explained by noting that higher values of $$t_d$$ entail lower $$N = T /td$$, thereby meaning that the optimization problem has fewer variables and is therefore easier to solve.

 The combination then results in higher values of td simultaneously slowing down the dynamics of the closed- loop system and speed up the convergence rate of the solver.
 This combined effect makes it easier for the DE-